Do Car Insurance Companies Do Background Checks?

 While it’s pretty much common knowledge that car insurance companies assess the driving history of their would-be clients, many people are surprised to learn that a lot of carriers also do background checks.

-If you drive, you are legally required to carry auto insurance; therefore, if you have criminal conviction on your record or your credit is tarnished, it’s important to understand how your background can affect your ability to secure coverage.
+If you drive, you are legally required to carry auto insurance; therefore, if you have a criminal conviction on your record or your credit is tarnished, it’s important to understand how your background can affect your ability to secure coverage.
 Keep on reading to find out what auto insurance providers take into consideration when determining if they should cover you and how your background might affect you.

 Why Car Insurance Companies Conduct Background Checks